Biden to convene a summit of democracies in December

 Whatever the summit’s guest list, the event is likely to be framed in large part as an attempt to unify democratic governments in opposition to China and its efforts to spread its economic, political and military influence.

 Biden focused much of his first foreign trip as president on a push to confront China.
-Meeting with the leaders of Group of Seven democracies and with members of the E.U. and NATO in June, Biden sought to rally those alliances to take on China’s behavior.
+Meeting with the leaders of Group of Seven democracies and with members of the European Union and NATO in June, Biden sought to rally those alliances to take on China’s behavior.

 China is also mentioned specifically in Biden’s original campaign document pledging to hold the summit, in particular Beijing’s efforts to restrict free speech through control of technology and social media.